frattalab/tdp43-apa/README.md

 ## Assorted notes

 - Subdirectories contain a mix of essential and WIP/experimental scripts.
 Check the **README** in each subdirectory for a description of the scripts required to reproduce analyses in the main manuscript.
-Assume any other analysis scripts not listed in the README are non-essential to reporduce analyses presented in the manuscript.
+Assume any other analysis scripts not listed in the README are non-essential to reproduce analyses presented in the manuscript.
 - The input dependencies of each script are not well documented (apologies).
 Generally, should assume that will need to run `preprocessing` scripts first to generate minimal outputs for other steps, and `misc` subdirectory contains scripts that should be run last (to generate supplementary tables).
 Eventual plan is to produce a Snakemake pipeline to automate running different steps (and document the required running order).
 - Scripts have varying levels of generalisability.
 If you'd like to adapt some of the code to your inputs, please do get in touch and I'll do my best to give you some advice/help out.